Applications for the 2025 cohort

 • Your Semester 2 expenses in Hamburg, financed by the University of L'Aquila

-• Your Semester 3 expenses in L'Aquila, financed by the University of Hamburg (estimated amount based on previous years: ~ 500 EUR/month)
+• Your Semester 3 expenses in L'Aquila, financed by the University of Hamburg (estimated amount based on previous years: ~ 500 EUR/month).

-Please consider that for your mobility you might also benefit from an additional special fund (referred to as the Disadvantaged fund) addressed to students from families that have generated a low income in Italy.
 All in all such grants, i.e. Erasmus+ for Mobility (~300 EUR/month) and Disadvantage Fund (~250 EUR/month depending on your family income in Italy) are expected to award our students up to EUR 550 per month for 12 months at most.

-Other funding opportunities
+Other funding opportunities - Regional Grants

-2024-intake students may also obtain other funding opportunities and benefits even from our partner universities (some of our partner universities, for instance, have offered accommodation at reduced fares to our students in Year2).
+2025-intake students may also obtain other funding opportunities and benefits even from our partner universities (some of our partner universities, for instance, have offered accommodation at reduced fares to our students in Year2).
 Detailed information about how to apply and what such funding may cover, will be emailed to applicants later on.

 To give an idea, you may find below details about the funding opportunities available to students of the 2023 cohort.
+In their Year1 & Year2 they have all been receiving from the Abruzzo Region Agency for Education (A.D.S.U.) - Abruzzo is the region where L'Aquila is located:

 • Up to 3,000 EUR per year as allowance

-• Up to 1,500 EUR per year as rent reimbursement
+• Up to 1,700 EUR per year as rent reimbursement

-• Free meals at UAQ canteens as of January.
+• Free meals at UAQ canteens as of January 2025.

 Fees